-- Clockwork Creature: Gizmo is a robot version of this, as when he runs down on power he explicitely needs the key on his back wound back up for him to even move again (he can still talk just fine).
+- Clockwork Creature: Gizmo is a robot version of this, as when he runs down on power he explicitly needs the key on his back wound back up for him to even move again (he can still talk just fine).

 - Deranged Animation: Occurs whenever the kids travel through time

-- Garden Hose Squirt Surprise: This happens to Chris in the Job episode.
+- Garden-Hose Squirt Surprise: This happens to Chris in the Job episode.

 - God Is Good